Amulet-Team/Amulet-NBT/docs_source/index.rst

  Encoding Presets
 ##################

-The string encoding and endianness can be defined separatly but for simplicity the following presets have been defined.
+The string encoding and endianness can be defined separately but for simplicity the following presets have been defined.

 .. autodata:: amulet_nbt.java_encoding
 .. autodata:: amulet_nbt.bedrock_encoding